 Sometimes the most nourishing foods are also the most simple and easy to make.
 This carrot ginger soup is just that.
 All you need are carrots, onions, butter, a little ginger, a few strips of orange peel, some stock, water, and salt.
 The soup comes together in less than an hour, prep included.
 Lovely.

 I think this soup works best when it is puréed until perfectly smooth.
 This is best achieved using an upright blender.
 If you use an immersion blender, just keep working at it until the soup is as smooth as you can make it.

 We use chicken stock in this recipe, but you can easily use vegetable stock for a vegetarian option.

 Bring to a simmer, cover, and cook until the carrots soften, about 20 minutes.

-3 Remove the strips of orange zest and discard.
-Working in small batches, pour the soup into a blender and purée until completely smooth.
+Purée the soup with a stick blender, or working in small batches, pour the soup into a blender and purée until completely smooth.
 Only fill the blender bowl a third full with the hot liquid and keep one hand pressing down on the cap of the blender to keep it from popping off.